If you haven't already seen Lamapan's awesome sketches of the interior of Bobby's house, please do take a look! lamapan . Deviantart gallery /

 "Here we are."
 Mr Singer grunted, parking further along and switching off the engine with a sharp jerk of his wrist.
 "Wipe your feet comin' in."

 Harry slid out the passenger side, dragging his bag and locking the door behind him.
-Underfoot, dead and damp leaves crunched.
+Dead and damp leaves crunched underfoot.
 Bugs were filling the air with a sort of metallic hissing and in the distance he could swear he heard frogs croaking.
 He glanced around as he followed Mr Singer but slowed as he spotted a row of doghouses set 90 degrees against the far edge of the house.
 They were slightly raised off the ground, sturdy and obviously for very large animals.

 "You have dogs?"
 He asked cautiously.
 A lifetime of Aunt Marge's little treasures left a lingering scar.